deadlyvipers/dojo_rules/introduction.md

 Hello my name is Rick and I want to be a master of Git to improve my skills as a developer.

+My favorite code path is Javascript